Pité

-Luís Pedro de Freitas Pinto Trabulo (born 22 August 1994), known as Pité, is a Portuguese professional footballer who plays for C.D.
-Mafra as a midfielder.
+Luís Pedro de Freitas Pinto Trabulo (born 22 August 1994), known as Pité, is a Portuguese professional footballer who plays as a midfielder for Liga Portugal 2 club Torreense.

+He played 82 games and scored six goals in the Primeira Liga for Tondela and Arouca but spent most of his career in the second tier, making over 100 appearances for Beira-Mar, Porto B, Arouca and Mafra and winning the title with the second of those teams in 2016.

+Pité played for the Portugal Olympic team at the 2016 tournament.

 Club career

 Beira-Mar

 Born in the town of Esgueira, Aveiro District, Pité joined local S.C.
 Beira-Mar's youth system in 2005, aged 11.
-He made his debut with the first team on 27 July 2013, playing the full 90 minutes in a 1–0 away loss against Portimonense S.C. in the first round of the Portuguese League Cup.
+He made his debut with the first team on 27 July 2013, playing the full 90 minutes in a 1–0 away loss against Portimonense S.C. in the first round of the Taça da Liga.
 His maiden appearance in the Segunda Liga took place on 12 August, in a 2–3 home defeat to FC Porto B.

 Pité scored his first goal as a senior on 2 October 2013, helping to a 3–2 win at C.D.
 Santa Clara.
 He missed only seven matches during the campaign, helping to a 12th-place finish amongst 22 teams.

 Porto

 On 1 July 2014, Pité signed for FC Porto, being assigned to the reserves also in the second division.
 He spent two seasons playing for them, split roughly between starting games and coming on as a substitute.

+Pité was called up for the first team for their League Cup dead rubber against C.D.
+Feirense on 27 January 2016, remaining unused by manager José Peseiro in the 2–0 away loss.